konne88/konne88.github.io/_posts/2015-08-17-paradoxes.md

 ![][ASC]

 Yet, it is impossible to create an _infinite descending chain_ of the natural numbers.
 Consider for example the failed attempt of assigning some number `m` to `f 0` and then subtracting `n` from `m` at `f n`.
-This fails, because for `n >= m`, the subtraction `m - n` is defined to be `0`.
+This fails because for `n >= m` the subtraction `m - n` is defined to be `0`.
 Note that there exist infinite descending chains for the integers and real numbers.

     Lemma infiniteDescendingChainNat m : infiniteChain lt (fun n => m - n) -> False. unfold infiniteChain.